-Together-believing that we can make the biggest difference when we work as a strong team."
+Together- believing that we can make the biggest difference when we work as a strong team."

-We are genuine in all of our conversations about bullying.
-In a context of honesty and respectfullness, we are able to discuss bullying and how it can be eradicated.
-We do not tolerate bullying of any kind and all of our actions aim to inculcate excellent behaviour.
+We are genuine in our conversations about bullying.
+In a context of honesty and respectfulness, we discuss bullying and how it can be eradicated.
+We do not tolerate bullying of any kind and our actions aim to inculcate excellent behaviour.
 We demonstrate to pupils how building positive relationships can support their learning and progress, in order that they achieve their academic potential.
-We work together with our pupils, their families and other agencies to support this.
+We work together with our pupils, their families, and other agencies to support this.